 Segar, Jennifer M et al. “A Phase II Study of Irinotecan and Etoposide as Treatment for Refractory Metastatic Breast Cancer.”
 The oncologist vol. 24,12 (2019): 1512-e1267. doi:10.1634/theoncologist.2019-0516

-Details of Clinical Trial (NCT00693719) which evaluated Irinotecan & Etoposide in Metastatic Breast Cancer
+Clinical Trial (NCT00693719): Irinotecan and Etoposide in Metastatic Breast Cancer

 - There were 31 women enrolled in this single arm, phase II clinical trial, between ages of 36-84 years.

 - 64% of these women had the hormone positive and HER2 negative type of breast cancer.

 - The women had been treated with a median of at least 5 prior therapies and were already resistant to prior anthracycline, taxane and capecitabine therapy.